 01 Banking facilities

 There are full banking facilities in the major towns based on weekly business hours, 8:30 am – 4:00 pm.
 Here you can change money and withdraw cash from a credit card.
 Visa and Master Card are preferential, as other cards may not be widely accepted.
-There are several forex bureaus that exchange money and offer better rates than the bank.
+There are several forex bureaus that exchange money and offer better rates than banks.

 02 Local Payment & Gorilla Permits

-Local Payments must be paid in US Dollars cash or Shillings specific to the east African country you might be in as required by your chosen East African tour.
+Local Payments must be paid in US Dollars cash or Shillings specific to the East African country you might be in as required by your chosen East African tour.